Delhi–Gurgaon Expressway

-The Delhi–Gurgaon Expressway on NH-48 is a 27.7 km six to eight lane expressway connecting the national capital, Delhi and the Millennium city of Gurgaon, Haryana in the National Capital Region of India.
+The Delhi–Gurugram Expressway on NH-48 is a 27.7 km six to eight lane expressway connecting the national capital, Delhi and the Millennium city of Gurugram, Haryana in the National Capital Region of India.
 The expressway is a part of the Golden Quadrilateral project, which itself is a part of the National Highway Development Project.
-The ₹10 billion, 27.7 km brownfield expressway was opened in phases with the final section opening on January 23, 2008.
+The ₹10 billion, 27.7 km brownfield expressway was opened in phases with the final section opening on 23 January 2008.
 This expressway is the busiest inter-city route in India and handles more than 180,000 PCUs daily.
-It starts at Dhaula Kuan in Delhi and terminates on the outskirts of Gurgaon.
-Gurgaon City is located at both sides of this Expressway.
+It starts at Dhaula Kuan in Delhi and terminates on the outskirts of Gurugram.
+Gurugram City is located at both sides of this Expressway.